Yang-zhiyuan/gamerwarev2.5/README.md

 there is a very small anti-paste and if u cant figure it out ur pretty retarded tbh

-DISCLAIMER TO ALL YOU RETARDS COMING FROM UC/YOUGAME: if u seriously cant fix my antipaste then please dont cry about it on whatever forum u came from, learn how to google shit first.
+DISCLAIMER TO ALL BRAINDEAD PASTER RETARDS COMING FROM UC/YOUGAME: if u seriously cant fix my antipaste then please dont cry about it on whatever forum u came from, learn how to google shit first.

 also this cheat had a somewhat working local animfix and fake chams. i am selling the source to these 2 for 20 bitcoin hmu